This page contains technical information about the Robert M. and Janet L. Archer Auditorium in Ashland, Ohio.

 Several empty battens are available for hanging scenery and backdrops.

-Backstage facilities include two dressing rooms, two individual restrooms, a scene shop, and a storage room.
-The Little Theater, band room, and choir room are all nearby.
+Backstage facilities include two dressing rooms, two individual restrooms, a scene shop, and a storage room; and their use is included with the auditorium rental.
+The Little Theater, band room, and choir room are all nearby and can be rented for an additional charge.

 The house audio system has speakers permanently hung above each side of the stage and center fill speakers mounted in the front wall of the orchestra pit.